salatfreak/pyromaniac/docs/components-stdlib.md

 relative paths will be interpreted relative to the user's default home directory.

-The *content* and *headers* arguments are passed through the *std.contents* component.
+The *content* argument and each element of the *append* list are passed through the *std.contents* component along with the *headers* argument.
 The *user* and *group* arguments are passed through the *std.ownership* component.
 See their documentation for further details.

 **Examples**:
 - Add inline file for root user: `std.file("/var/file.txt", "foo")`